 With an adaptive storyline, there are trophies that players can collect, such as Crisis Core Reunion Precise Restoration.
-However, it can be a little tough to get it, and therefore, players might need assistance with achieving it.
+However, getting it can be a little tough, so players might need assistance with achieving it.
 The game is an enthralling prequel to its original storyline, which most players had played in their childhood.
-Thus a re-mastered version was sure to bring the child back out again as adults.
+Thus, a re-mastered version would bring the child back out again as adult.

-Before we get started, there is one thing that players should keep in mind, and it is that to get their hands on the trophy, players will have to have progressed through the main story quite a bit, and they will have to cross at least chapter 3.
+Before we get started, there is one thing that players should keep in mind: to get their hands on the trophy, players will have to have progressed through the main story quite a bit, and they will have to cross at least chapter 3.

 The trophy itself will not be easily achievable, and quite literally, there is a chance that players might end up missing it completely if they are not careful when they are playing the game.
-The trophy itself will be up for grabs when you’re busy doing chapter 4.
+The trophy will be up for grabs while you’re doing chapter 4.

-There comes a point during chapter four where players will be protecting Professor Hojo, and this is the main part where players will be able to get their hands on the trophy.
-There will also come a point where players will be able to interact with a few of Hojo’s machines.
+There comes a point during chapter four where players will be protecting Professor Hojo, and this is the main part where players can get their hands on the trophy.
+There will also come a point where players can interact with a few of Hojo’s machines.

 Don’t Interact With Professor Hojo

-Now, if you make the mistake of interacting with Hojo before you get a chance to interact with the machines that are present in the room, then you end up losing your chance of getting the trophy itself.
+Now, if you make the mistake of interacting with Hojo before you get a chance to interact with the machines in the room, you end up losing your chance of getting the trophy itself.